shipkit/shipkit-auto-version/README.md

 Use the plugin that works best for you and push every change to production!

 Discussion about this use case: https://github.com/mockito/shipkit/issues/395

+# Contributing

+This project loves contributions!
+For more info how to work with this project check out the *contributing* section in the sibling plugin [shipkit-changelog](https://github.com/shipkit/shipkit-changelog#contributing).